pulumi/docs/content/webinars/pulumi-update-2020-04-29/index.md

 ---
 # Name of the webinar.
 title: "Pulumi Up(date)"
-meta_desc: "Join Pulumi CEO, Joe Duffy, and the Pulumi team for a walk-through of all the improvements and modern infrastructure capabilities of Pulumi."
+meta_desc: "Join Pulumi CEO, Joe Duffy and Corey Quinn for a fun walk-through of Pulumi features and new capabilities that help tame cloud cost and complexity."

+# A featured webinar will display first in the list.
+featured: true

 aliases:
     - /webinars/pulumi-v2-virtual-launch